Construction strategy

 For a secure air supply, the protective spaces are equipped with a specialized ventilation system with gas filters, which can be operated both electrically and manually in case of an emergency.

-Additionally, protective spaces are equipped with an emergency exit in case the exit through the protective space door is blocked.
+Additionally, protective spaces are equipped with an emergency exit in case the exit through the main door is blocked.

 Main elements